gushogg-blake/svelte-view-engine/readme.md

 Design
 ------

-The motivation behind svelte-render is to be able to build the view layer of a web app using a hierarchy of Svelte components and as little else as possible, while not having to "buy in" to a full app framework.
+The motivation behind svelte-view-engine is to be able to build the view layer of a web app using a hierarchy of Svelte components and as little else as possible, while not having to "buy in" to a full app framework.

 It is therefore a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).